Alanaktion/phproject/customize.md

 ## Appearance

 Phproject's UI is built around [Twitter Bootstrap 3](http://getbootstrap.com), and is compatible with customized Bootstrap styles including Bootswatch.
-Adding a `site.theme` entry in `config.ini` set to the web path of a Bootstrap CSS file will replace the main CSS.
+Changing the 'Default Theme' option in Administration > Configuration to the web path of a Bootstrap CSS file will replace the main CSS.
 Phproject already includes all of the themes from Bootswatch as well as a few custom ones we've built ourselves based on Bootswatch's Flatly.
 Phproject's additions to the Bootstrap core are designed to add features without breaking any existing components, so unless your customized Bootstrap is very heavily modified, everything should continue to work consistently.
 Dark themes are known to have a few issues, if you need to use a dark theme, include [the CSS below](#dark-css) to ensure everything looks right.

-To give your site a custom title and meta description, update the `site.name` and `site.description` entries in `config.ini`.
+Your site name and meta description can also be updated in the Administration > Configuration tab.
 Phproject also allows using an image for the logo in the top navigation.
-Adding `site.logo` to an image URL.
+Adding an image URL under the 'Logo' option on the Site Basics configuration will replace the text logo in the navbar with your logo image.

 You can also customize the default user image that is shown when a user does not have a Gravatar (Phproject uses `mm` by default) as well as the maximum content rating of Gravatars to show (`pg` by default).
-The `gravatar.default` and `gravatar.rating` entries in config.ini can be updated to change these.
+The `gravatar.default` and `gravatar.rating` entries in the `config` database table can be added/updated to change these.

 ### CSS for dark themes